maplesond/spectre/doc/source/netmake.rst

 ----------

 * D. Bryant and V. Moulton.
 Neighbor-net: an agglomerative method for the construction of phylogenetic networks.
 Mol.
 Biol.
 Evol., 21:255–265, 2004.
 * D. Levy and L. Pachter.
 The Neighbor-Net Algorithm.
-ArXiv.
-2008.
+Advances in Applied Mathemathics, 47(2):240–258, 2011.
 * S. Bastkowski.
 From Trees to Networks and Back.  :download:`PhD Thesis <assets/spectre_bastkowskis_thesis.pdf>`.
 2013